roxy22r/BetaGramm2/README.md

 Example:
 - Heading: Welcome to our Retro Gaming Shop

-### Backend
+### Code Guide
 Code Guide Lines:

 - Please use ESLint for code formatting
 - Try to use bootstrap a much as possible except
 - Use axios when rest calls are implemented

-- Programming style flow the book Clean Code
+Programming style flow the book Clean Code

 ### Important Commands
 ## Project Setup